A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Methodology

 \subsubsection{Decoder}

+After the final node embedding for each mode, the decoder performs node assignment for each mode iteratively until all nodes are served or no feasible nodes remain.
+In the decoder, first, the vehicle features are concatenated and projected through linear layers, followed by a batch normalization layer.
+These states include vehicle features, load, accumulated travel time and remaining battery, concatenated with the current node embedding.
+Equation \ref{eq:4} shows the UAV and ADR initial feature embedding into a higher hidden dimensional representation, $\mathbf{v^d}$ and $\mathbf{v^r}$, respectively.

-In the decoder, the context embedding of each vehicle will be aggregated by fleet states concatenated with node embedding to get agent embedding as Equation \ref{eq5}.
+Where $\boldsymbol{W}_d$, $\boldsymbol{W}_r$, $\boldsymbol{b}_d$, and $\boldsymbol{b}_r$ represents the learnable parameters.
+The context embedding of each vehicle will be aggregated by dynamic states of current vehicle features with aggregated global graph embeddings, $\boldsymbol{h}_{(N)}$, to get the agent-vehicle-context embedding via linear transformations.
+Equation \ref{eq5} and \ref{eq51} combine per-vehicle features with global context embeddings for each mode, respectively, at each step $t$ of decoding.

-We define the query vector as the agent embedding $\boldsymbol{x}_k^{(a)}$, key vectors and value vectors as the customer embedding $\boldsymbol{h}_i$, and utilize the attention mechanism to compute the importance $\lambda_{k, i}$ of each customer $i$ to agent $k$ as in Equation \ref{eq6}.
+We define the query vector as the concatenated agent embedding for both mode into $\boldsymbol{x}_k^{(a)}$, key vectors as the customer embedding ${\tilde{h}}_i$, and value vectors to utilize the multi-head attention mechanism to compute the compatibility scores between vehicles and nodes of $u_{k, i}$ for each customer $i$ to agent $k$ as in Equations \ref{eq1}.

 Next, we calculate the agent-customer joint information embedding as the weighted sum of value vectors in Equation \ref{eq:7}.